 Selecting a Live Tree: Needles on fresh trees should be green and hard to pull back from the branches.
 The needles should not break if the tree has been freshly cut.
 Old trees can be identified by bouncing the tree on the ground.
 If many needles fall off, the tree has been cut too long, has probably dried out and is a fire hazard.
 Remember to keep your tree HYDRATED.

-Caring for your tree: Do not place the tree close to a heat source, including a fireplace or heat vent.
-The heat will dry out the tree, causing it to be more easily ignited by heat, flame or sparks.
+Caring for your tree: Do not place the tree close to a heat sources, including fireplaces, lights, radiators, or heat vents.
+The heat will dry out the tree, causing it to be more easily ignited by heat, flame, or sparks.
+Close proximity to heat sources is the cause of many tree fires.
 Do not put your live tree up too early or leave it up for too long.
 Keep the tree stand filled with water at all times.

 Disposing of the tree: Never put tree branches or needles in a fireplace or wood burning stove.
 When the tree becomes dry, discard it promptly.
 The best way to dispose of your tree is to take it to a recycling center or have it hauled away by a community pick-up service.